ibm-cloud-docs/cloud-shell/preview.md

    If you see a message that says there's nothing to preview in {{site.data.keyword.cloud-shell_short}}, the server where your app is running isn't listening on the selected port.
 Verify that your server is listening on the port that you're previewing, and refresh the preview page.
    {: tip}

-Now that you're previewing your app, you can see any changes you make by restarting the app if needed and refreshing the page.
+Now that you're previewing your app, you can see any changes that you make by restarting the app if needed and refreshing the page.
 Be sure to commit any changes back to your GitHub repo or otherwise download your changes because your workspace storage is temporary.

-## Previewing apps running in a Kubernetes pod
+## Previewing apps that run in a Kubernetes pod
 {: #preview-kube-cluster}

 You can also use {{site.data.keyword.cloud-shell_short}} to preview apps that are running in Kubernetes, such as a Prometheus dashboard or your typical web app.
-Because apps that are running in a pod in a Kubernetes cluster use an internal port, you need to expose the pod's port either by creating a service or setting up port forwarding.
+Because apps that are running in a pod in a Kubernetes cluster use an internal port, you need to expose the pod's port.
+You can do that either by creating a service or setting up port forwarding.

 If you create a service, you need to expose the service publicly, set up authentication to secure access, and set up an application load balancer (ALB) for the service.
 For more information, see [Connecting applications with services](https://kubernetes.io/docs/tutorials/services/connect-applications-service/){: external}.

 If you're doing app development and testing, port forwarding is a simpler way to be able to quickly preview apps in your cluster.
-It requires much less up-front configuration, but you also have to reconfigure it whenever the pod restarts.
+It requires much less up-front configuration, but you also must reconfigure it whenever the pod restarts.
 The following steps walk you through setting up port forwarding and previewing an app that's running in a {{site.data.keyword.containerlong_notm}} cluster.

 1. In a {{site.data.keyword.cloud-shell_short}} session, set the cluster where your app is running as the context.
-This enables you to use `kubectl` commands to work with your cluster.
+With this setting you can use `kubectl` commands to work with your cluster.
 For more information, see [Installing the CLI](/docs/containers?topic=containers-cli-install#install-kubectl-cli).
 1. Find the name of the pod where your app is running.

    ```bash